 How do I declare a Mathematics major or minor?

 I’m graduating soon and am almost done with my Math major or minor.
 What do I have to do now?

 One you are ready to graduate, you will need to have your major/minor "released".
 Minors should e-mail email@example.com and include your UMID and major(s) in addition to a list of the 5 courses you will be using for your math minor.

 In order to release your major, you will need to setup an advising appointment.
 An advisor will go through your transcript with you and sign a form stating you’ve completed your requirements.
 Don’t forget to also apply for graduation on Wolverine Access.

 How do I go about getting permission to register into a course currently “closed” on Wolverine Access?

 This depends on the course.
-If there is a waitlist on Wolverine Access, please add yourself to it.
+Enrollment for many upper level courses is handled entirely through the waitlist, so if there is a waitlist available on Wolverine Access, please add yourself to it.

 How do I set up an appointment with an advisor?
 Do you have walk-in advising?